Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

 Using Plumsail Forms
 -------------------

-To start using Plumsail Form, please `download <https://services.spform.com/fd/app/setup.exe>`_ a desktop app and run the installation file on your computer.
-To connect to HelpDesk, run the app, choose **Sharepoint** and specify your HelpDesk site URL.
+To start using Plumsail Form, please `download <https://plumsail.com/forms/start-trial/>`_ a desktop app and run the installation file on your computer.
+To connect to HelpDesk, run the app, choose **SharePoint** and specify your HelpDesk site URL.
 You'll be prompted for your login details.
 Once it connects to HelpDesk, please choose a list you want to work with:

 |PlumsailForms Sign in|